List of WWII Maybach engines: Ignition

 A number of engines of the same basic design were first fitted with the camshaft-driven (Steuerwelle) type and later with the Schnapper type (e.g. HL62 TR/TRM, HL120 TR/TRM).
-The HL120 TR used two Steuerwellen Magnetzündern, and the later HL120 TRM Ausführung "A" used in the Panzer III and Stug III used a single schnapper-type magneto serving all 12 cylinders, located in the V of the cylinder block at the radiator end.
+The HL120 TR used two vertically-mounted Steuerwellen Magnetzündern, and the later HL120 TRM Ausführung "A" used in e.g. the Panzer III Ausf.
+F–N and Stug III Ausf.
+B–G used a single schnapper-type magneto serving all 12 cylinders, located in the V of the cylinder block at the radiator end.
+(Note: Photo of damaged HL120 TRM Ausführung "B": Koch 2000) On the HL210 the magnetos are separately located above the ends of the camshafts, and on the HL230 they are centrally installed between the cylinder heads.

 Most models were also fitted with a belt-driven Bosch generator for charging the two 12-volt batteries for the 24-volt electric starter motor; and for 12-volt lighting, etc. On 4- and 6-cylinder engines the generator was usually connected by a short drive shaft to the separate belt-driven coolant pump, located close to the cylindrical oil cooler.